OpenRockets/web-dev-error-solutions/errors/css/css-challenge-animated-expanding-card-with-tailwind-css/README.md

 **Description of the Styling:**

-The card will start in a compact state, displaying a title and a small image.
-On hover, it will smoothly expand horizontally, revealing a longer description and potentially other elements.
-We'll use Tailwind's transition utilities for the animation.
-The overall style will be clean and modern.
+The card will have a clean and modern design.
+In its default state, it will show a title and a concise description.
+Upon hovering, the card will smoothly expand vertically, revealing a longer description and potentially additional elements like images or buttons.
+We'll use Tailwind's transition and animation utilities to achieve the smooth expansion effect.

 **Full Code:**